mozilla-services/heka/docs/source/configuration.rst

     How often the file descriptors for each file should be checked to see if new log data has been written.
 Defaults to 500 milliseconds.
     This interval is in milliseconds.
-- decoder (string):
-    Decoder name used to transform the log into a structured hekad message.
-    If no decoder is specified the log data is placed in the Heka message payload.
-The value is always set to ProtobufDecoder for the message.proto parser regardless of what is specified.
 - logger (string):
     Each LogfileInput may specify a logger name to use in the case an error occurs during processing of a particular line of logging